qrvey/partner-portal/docs/software-developer/04-Widgets/overview-of-embedding.md

 ## How to Embed a Widget

+Each widget has its own unique tag, configuration options, and launcher.
+To embed a widget, follow these steps:

 1. Get the script for the widget you'd like to embed.
 You can find scripts in two places:
    - Get the relevant [widget script](#widget-scripts-and-configuration) from the documentation.
    - For most widgets, you can copy/paste the widget script in [Qrvey Composer](#get-widget-script-from-composer), which will include most relevant configuration details.